OmarJuarezG/PostgreSQL-R/README.md

 ![Query output](/OutputAnalysis_2.PNG)

 ## Questions to solve and answers
 **Question 1:** Is there any particular actor/actress that is more profitable in terms of movie rents?
-Perhaps the company could make an add featuring prominent actors so it can boost theirs rents and by doing so its revenues.
+Perhaps the company could make an add featuring prominent actors so it can boost rents and revenue.

 ```sql
 SELECT